 (The façade above the front entrance)

 The Musikverein ranks as probably the world’s most prestigious and best classical music venue.
-They have daily “normal” performances, but seasonal events and concerts always make an appearance.
+They have daily “normal” performances, but seasonal events and concerts always pop up.

 If we stretch out the concept of the Christmas period a little, then a reliable annual constant is the rather excellent New Year’s Concert from the Wiener Philharmoniker.